ambivaly/catan-build-calc/README.md

 # catan-build-calc
-Calculator for Catan building based on cards in hand
+Site made to automatically calculate options for things to build on your turn in Catan.